Technologicat/mcpyrate/README.md

 #### Notes

-Multi-phase compilation is applied **after** dialect AST transformations, **before** the macro expander runs.
-The macro expander runs independently at each phase.
+Multi-phase compilation is applied interleaved with dialect AST transformations.
+For details, see the [dialect system documentation](dialects.md),

 Multi-phase compilation was inspired by Racket's [phase level tower](https://docs.racket-lang.org/guide/phases.html), but is much simpler.